Environmental Technician - 453 - 463

 Opportunities for grads

-• Graduates and final year students are eligible to be registered as associate members of OACETT upon submission of the Graduate Application form available through OACETT
+- Graduates and final year students are eligible to be registered as associate members of the Ontario Association of Certified Engineering Technicians and Technologists (OACETT) upon submission of the Graduate Application form available through OACETT.

-• Students successfully completing Water Treatment Technology STEN CY401 and Semester 3 will have met the requirements of the Ministry of the Environment's Entry-Level Certificate for Drinking Water Operators developed by the Ministry of the Environment and Climate Change.
+- Students successfully completing Water Treatment Technology STEN CY401 in semester 3 may be eligible for the Ministry of the Environment's Entry-Level Certificate for Drinking Water Operators

 Educational Pathways